“We don’t have discrimination here — we’ve got a policy.”

 EDI policy in higher education

 Universities rarely lack policy.
 Every institution has an EDI strategy, an Access and Participation Plan, or a Charter submission.
-The abundance of policy can create a quiet complacency.
+The abundance of policy can create assumptions of equality.

 When bias is reported, responses often focus on procedure rather than experience: